 And, despite the rapid rise of Hispanics enrolled in college across Texas, few Hispanic women are graduating with degrees in science, technology, engineering, and math (STEM) fields.
-To address this significant issue, Los Hermanos Familia is rolling out our N.I.N.A (Navigating Including Niñas in Arts and Stem) program and working with local partners to engage females to take interest in these careers.
+To address this significant issue, Los Hermanos Familia is rolling out our N.I.N.A.S.
+(Navigating Including Niñas in Arts and Stem) program and working with local partners to engage females to take an interest in these careers.

-Los Hermanos Familia has also been committed to consistently offering scholarships, mostly to college students to encourage retention and achievement, and demonstrate our dedication to their success.
+Los Hermanos Familia has also been committed to consistently offering scholarships, mostly to college students to encourage retention and achievement and demonstrate our dedication to their success.
 Not to mention, working with many college student groups has allowed Los Hermanos Familia to further exhibit our support to them, and engage them in our community.

-For 2021-22, our Education Committee Chairs are Rosa Llanas, a retired high school educator with 35 years of experience, and Julio Llanas, a retired Texas Tech University administrator with over 40 years of experience working with high school and college students.
+Our Education Committee Chairs are Rosa Llanas, a retired high school educator with 35 years of experience, and Julio Llanas, a retired Texas Tech University administrator with over 40 years of experience working with high school and college students.
 Together, the couple will be chairing the 2022 Scholarship Program, which focuses on retention and engagement.

 To sponsor a scholarship or for more information please call Christy Martinez-Garcia at (806)792-1212.

-Applications will begin to be accepted: 2022.
+Applications will begin to be accepted: TBA 2024.